Kavish-Paraswar/Kavish-Paraswar/README.md

-# Hi World, I'm Kavish Paraswar 👋
+# Heyy , I'm Kavish Paraswar 👋

 ## About Me
 I'm a Computer Science student specializing in Artificial Intelligence at Vishwakarma Institute Of Technology, Pune.
 I'm passionate about exploring innovative technologies and developing impactful projects in various domains, including competetive programming, machine learning ,etc.